-With these studies in mind, the Reset Your Health plan has specific vegetarian and/or vegan options available as well as meat options with lots of vegetables included which are all recommended for lowering the risk of cognitive decline.
+With these studies in mind, the Reset Your Health provides specific vegetarian and/or vegan recipes as well as meat options with lots of vegetables included which are all recommended for lowering the risk of cognitive decline.

 1. Rodda J, Fryer T. What is mild cognitive impairment (MCI)?
 London: Alzheimer’s Society; 2015.
 Available from: https://www.alzheimers.org.uk/download/downloads/id/1773/factsheet_what_is_mild_cognitive_impairment_mci.pdf.

 2. What is Alzheimer’s?
 [Internet].
 Alzheimer’s Disease and Dementia. [cited 2020Jun26].
 Available from: https://www.alz.org/alzheimers-dementia/what-is-alzheimers

 3. Bredesen DE.
 Reversal of cognitive decline: A novel therapeutic program.
 Aging.
 2014Sep;6(9):707–17.
 Available from: https://pubmed.ncbi.nlm.nih.gov/25324467/

 4. Bredesen DE, Amos EC, Canick J, Ackerley M, Raji C, Fiala M, et al. Reversal of Cognitive Decline in Alzheimer’s Disease .
 Aging (Albany NY).
 2016Jun;8(6):1250–8.
 Available from: https://pubmed.ncbi.nlm.nih.gov/27294343/